-The Waitārere Beach community value the natural environment, including the beach, dunes and waterways and are interested in being involved in environmental projects to restore and/or enhance the mauri of these areas.
+The Waitārere Beach community value the natural environment, including the beach, dunes and waterways.
+The natural environment is part of what makes Waitārere Beach so special.

-It is essential that the ability for Maōri to undertake traditional cultural activities associated with the beach is protected.
+It is essential that the ability for Māori to undertake traditional cultural activities associated with the beach is protected.
+The community are interested in being involved in environmental projects to restore and/or enhance the mauri of these areas.

 The community has identified they can contribute by respecting the environment, picking up rubbish, keeping to dedicated paths, getting involved in community projects and encouraging others to do the same.

-However, in order to be successful kaitiaki (guardians) of the environment, more detailed knowledge of the local ecosystem is required.
+In order to be successful kaitiaki (guardians) of the environment, more detailed knowledge of the local ecosystem is required.